e2nIEE/pandapower/doc/elements/gen.rst

 The variable id_q_capability_curve_characteristic in net.gen establishes a link to the id_q_capability_curve column in net.q_capability_curve_table and net.q_capability_curve_characteristic, associating each generator with its respective capability curve.

-If the variable reactive_capability_curve in net.gen is set to True, it indicates that a corresponding characteristic is defined in net.q_capability_curve_table.
+If the variable reactive_capability_curve in net.gen is set to True, it indicates that a corresponding Qmin and Qmax values and its characteristic are defined in net.q_capability_curve_table and net.q_capability_curve_characteristic respectively.
 This overrides the default reactive power limits of the generator.

 Below is an example of a q_capability_curve_table, populated for two sample generators.